RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2022-11-16-ai-cancer-severity-predictor.md

 ---

 There was a day when I was reading about how people face uncertainty during medical treatment.
-The numbers that are given to them often sound abstract.
+The metrics and stats that are given to them often sound abstract.
 I thought about how difficult it must be to get even a rough estimate of how severe a condition may turn out.
 This personal thought made me imagine that if I could build a simple tool, it would let people